CSSB-SNU/BioMol/docs/concepts/biomol/index.rst

 You interact with this data through two powerful abstractions:

-- :class:`View <core.ViewProtocol>`: Accesses the data's *structure*, allowing you to select and navigate between atoms, residues, and chains.
+- :class:`View <core.View>`: Accesses the data's *structure*, allowing you to select and navigate between atoms, residues, and chains.
 - :class:`Feature <core.Feature>`: Accesses the *data itself* as NumPy-like arrays for efficient computation.